-A National Scrutiny Plan (NSP) was published by the Accounts Commission (on behalf of the Strategic Scrutiny Group) in September 2019.
+A National Scrutiny Plan (NSP) was most recently published by the Accounts Commission (on behalf of the Strategic Scrutiny Group) in September 2019.
 The NSP summarises all planned and announced strategic scrutiny activity from September 2019 in each of Scotland's 32 councils.
-The plan was based on a shared risk assessment undertaken by a local area network (LAN), comprising representatives of all the scrutiny bodies who engage with the various councils.
+Given the continuing pressure from the pandemic, there is no intention to publish an NSP in 2021/22.

 While there is no formal Shared Risk Assessment (SRA) process for integration authorities, the LAN for the associated local authority considers health and social care outcomes, governance and partnership working as part of their assessment of the local authority.
-We are also the appointed auditor of Midlothian Council and act as the LAN lead for the Midlothian Council SRA.
-The 2020/21 LAN process is underway and we will report any emerging risks to the IJB as appropriate.
+We are the appointed auditor of Midlothian Council and act as the LAN lead for the Midlothian Council SRA.